 - Mutant Draft Board: Subverted.
 Power registration is a part of life, but it exists because of the acknowledged risk of certain powers to be dangerous to people (ex.
 Hand Blasts treated like firearms) or to people's securities (ex. someone using X-Ray vision for sexual harassment).

 - Neurodiversity Is Supernatural: A detail of how Magic A Is Magic A is that a side-effect of how powers manifest on a person's biology is that their mind molds the power and the power molds their mind.
-As an example, Mutants with force field powers have a significant chance of developing adult-onset autism.
+As an example, mutant with healing and regeneration powers have a significant chance of developing a messiah complex, due to their ability to heal people and ignore being hurt themselves, or someone with the ability to read minds and alter memories having an increased risk of megalomania due to being able to control and predict the memories of those around them.
+The second edition opted to largely remove this, largely due to Unfortunate Implications vis-a-vis mental health.

 - Shout-Out: The game's name is an obvious riff on Hill Street Blues.